sciunto/Vitalus/doc/index.rst

 ===============
 This is just another way to express the philosophy :)
 * Manage different tasks
-* rsync from or to local disks
+* rsync from and to local disks
-* rsync from SSH (to SSH not fully supported yet)
+* rsync from SSH to local disk
+* (from local to SSH not fully supported yet)
 * Check disk space (local disks)
 * Possibility to keep zipped increments
 * Old increments deleted (keeping a minimal amount of increments)